AgilData/spark-rdd-dataframe-dataset/README.md

-# spark-rdd-dataframe-dataset
+# spark-sql-dataframe-udt
-Spark example code demonstrating RDD, DataFrame and DataSet APIs.
+Demonstration of using Spark SQL with custom UDT